ayunav/Neverlate/NeverLateProjectProposal.md

 * [Aherk] (http://thenextweb.com/lifehacks/2012/12/29/20-apps-to-help-you-keep-your-new-year-resolutions/4/) - self-blackmail service that lets you define a goal, set a deadline and let your Facebook friends decide if you’ve achieved the goal.
 If not, it uploads a compromising photo of you on Facebook for all your friends to see.
 You may argue that you can just submit a non-compromising photo of you to the app, rendering the consequence negligible, but at least it incorporates a bit of social pressure into your goal by asking your friends to vet your success.

-We envision our primary users to be adults of all ages, primarily classmates or office colleagues.
-In other words, groups of people who have to be at the same place at the same time on a regular basis (class, office, work, gym, etc.) and see each other at that location in person.
+We assume that in most use cases, a user will set as an accountability buddy a friend who a user will see at her destination place.
+Otherwise, a user can set any friend to be her accountability buddy.
+We envision our primary users to be adults of all ages, for example, classmates, friends, gym buddies or office colleagues.
+In other words, people who have to be at a certain place at a certain time (class, office, work, gym, etc.) and, presumably but not necessarily, see in person their friend at that location.

 ## The Solution